Skip to main content

 Accelerating Appalachia has launched an innovative program to support underserved farmers and expand regenerative farming across Central/Southern Appalachia and the rural Southeast.

-— Chris Kummer, Founder of Heartland Chia
+— Chris Kummer, Kentucky Farmer

 Service Area